A Survey of OAM-Encoded High-Dimensional Quantum Key Distribution: Foundations, Experiments, and Recent Trends: System-Level Challenges in OAM-Encoded HD-QKD

 \subsection{Challenges in Detection and Measurement}

 The receiver plays a critical role in OAM-encoded QKD, especially in free-space links where turbulence, pointing errors, and diffraction collectively degrade detection efficiency and induce mode crosstalk.
 A recent receiver-side study~\cite{li2024state} showed that state-dependent diffraction, turbulence-induced mode distortions, and mode mismatch at the aperture can all reduce the fidelity with which the intended OAM symbol is recovered.
-Consequently, significant research has focused on receiver-side compensation methods, which can be grouped into three main approaches: (i) co-design of the modulation alphabet and measurement bases, (ii) AO-based correction of wavefront distortions, and (iii) machine-learning-based inference of turbulent phase screens.
+Consequently, significant research has focused on receiver-side compensation methods, which can be grouped into four main approaches: (i) co-design of the modulation alphabet and measurement bases, (ii) AO-based correction of wavefront distortions, (iii) machine-learning-based inference of turbulent phase screens and (iv) nonlinear-optical phase-conjugation-based compensation.